 It's time I went back to planting sycophantic comments on random blogs, in the hope that their writers will return the complement, that worked last time.
 And if that fails, I'll probably resort to telling my friends about my blog, and to hell with the consequences.

-The marketers also told me to stop offshoring my best content, and bring it back in-house instead.
-I'll get the hang of this corporate jargon eventually, but it's a steep learning curve.
+in-house instead.
+I'll get the hang of this corporate jargon eventually, but it's a

 ~